-Highly-detailed regional map focusing on Mississippi and Alabama published in Vandermalean’s important Atlas Universel shortly after they were split into separate territories of the United States.
+Highly detailed regional map of Louisiana, Mississippi and Alabama and neighboring regions, published shortly after Missisissippi and Alabama were split into seperate Territories of the United States.

 Philippe Marie Vandermaelen (1795-1869) was a Belgian cartographer and geographer known for his pioneering use of technology and his leadership in establishing the important Establissement geographique de Bruxelles.
 Born in Brussels, Philippe was obsessed with maps from a young age.
 He taught himself mathematics, astronomy, and mapmaking and plotted the battles of the Napoleonic wars avidly.
 He took over his father’s soapmaking business briefly in 1816, but then turned it over to his brother in favor of cartography.

 From 1825 to 1827, he released his first atlas, the Atlas universal, which was well received.
 It was sold in forty installments of ten maps each, with 810 subscribers listed.
 The atlas contained 387 maps in six volumes at a uniform scale of 1:1.6 million.
 The maps were intended to be joined and together would create a globe 7.755 meters wide.
 It was the first atlas to show the entire world on a large uniform scale and was the first atlas produced using lithography.
 This project served as Vandermaelen’s gateway into intellectual life, gaining him membership in the Royal Academy of Sciences and Belles-Lettres of Brussels (1829).